 Durham University's DiRAC HPC Facility – Spring 2025

+Durham University operates the COSMA HPC system, now in its 8th generation, on behalf of the national DiRAC facility delivering HPC resources for theory communities across the UK.
+The COSMA facility also includes a HPC Hardware Lab, and a HPC system dedicated for use by local researchers.
+A primary focus for COSMA is cosmology research, and COSMA systems are Memory Intensive, having a much higher average RAM capability than traditional HPC systems.

-Durham University has a mature single room DC on campus.
-The room is a good example of a mixed use, modern environment counting several rows of traditional racks supporting the various needs of campus departments.
-The majority is air-cooled but there are higher end workloads deployed into existing Liquid Cooling solutions in a Direct to Chip model.
-The challenge Durham is facing is to continue to deploy new higher requirement computing hardware targeted for new workloads while DC space is limited for new/road-mapped hardware.
+Durham University has two mature data centre rooms dedicated for High Performance Computing on campus.
+These rooms are a good example of a mixed use, modern environment counting several rows of traditional racks supporting the various needs of campus departments, regional and national facilities.
+The oldest equipment is hosted in air-cooled racks, or racks with passive liquid cooled rear doors.
+Newer systems use a mix of active rear door heat exchangers and/or direct liquid cooling, particularly for higher end workloads using a Direct to Chip model.
+The challenge that Durham is facing is to continue to deploy new higher requirement computing hardware targeted for new workloads while DC space, power and cooling is limited for new/road-mapped hardware.

+The Immersion Cooling and Heat Storage (ICHS) project was funded as part of an innovative grant to investigate issues around HPC waste heat, and is comprised of two main components: inter-seasonal waste heat storage in abandoned flooded mine workings, and investigation of Immersion Tank facilities.
+This research grant allows Durham to explore Immersion Cooling technologies and investigate the efficiencies that can be achieved, also providing support for compute support staff from across the UK to visit the facility as a learning experience.

 Durham Decides on Immersion Cooling – Spring 2025

-Durham University considers several options for the needed new hardware deployment.
-Existing DLC racks are performing however higher compute servers and a denser planned configuration led to alternative considerations.
-Durham decides to take bids for a Single-Phase Immersion Cooling solution to drive the space and scale efficiencies needed.
-RFQ is tendered by Durham to the open market seeking responses.
+Durham University has considered several options for new hardware deployment critical to maintaining ongoing service delivery to academic researchers.
+Existing DLC racks are performing well however higher power compute servers and a need to innovate in the cooling space led to consideration of alternative technologies.
+Durham decided to take bids for a Single-Phase Immersion Cooling solutions to drive the space and scale efficiencies needed, and most importantly to enable the Research Technical Professionals operating the systems to gain experience with installing and operating this technology, which would provide confidence with this solution in future large procurements.
+A RFQ was tendered by Durham to the open market seeking responses.

-SHOULD WE ATTACH THE ORIGINAL RFQ?
+SHOULD WE ATTACH THE ORIGINAL RFQ? – Probably not.

 Durham’s need to improve data center energy efficiency and evaluate immersion cooling in a real HPC environment, had a longer-term view toward understanding how waste heat could be captured and reused.
-Their requirement was at least 20U of equipment capacity, a minimum heat dissipation target of 1 kW per U; to connect into the existing primary cooling circuit and support a minimum of five HPC servers, with an additional node incorporating an NVIDIA H100 GPU, with an 18-20°C input and 23-25°C output.
+Their requirement was at least 20U of equipment capacity, a minimum heat dissipation target of 1 kW per U; to connect into the existing primary cooling circuit and support a minimum of five HPC servers, with an additional node incorporating an NVIDIA H100 GPU, with an 18-20°C input and 23-25°C output (or higher).
 Durham sought a partner model that included on site deployment support, hands on training, and a clear support path for parts replacement and escalation, as well as remote monitoring and alerting to track key operating conditions.

 Durham Decides on Immersion Cooling – Summer 2025